tremor-rs/tremor-www/docs/reference/connectors/clickhouse.md

 [CDateTime]: https://clickhouse.com/docs/en/sql-reference/data-types/datetime

 `DateTime`s can be created from any non-negative Tremor integer.
 It represents the number of seconds elapsed since January 1st of 1970 at 00:00:00, in UTC timezone.
+It is encoded as a 32 bit unsigned integer.

 ### [`DateTime64`][CDateTime64]